hanglip/hanglip.github.io/_src/WI_WI.md

 Ricardo Semler (**Maverick, Seven Day Weekend**) Brazilian industrialist famously fired 95% of management within his first month of taking over his father's heavy industry factory.
 Soon after that, he published earnings of all employed there, for all to see.
 It _did_ narrow the wage gap, but  having people swap roles and jobs for a time resulted in mutual respect for everyone in their own roles.
 Floor sweepers notably did not in the slightest wish to ever attempt to understand upper management roles, (nor even covet their salary levels) after trying to upper management!

-For the sake of decolonising, and as we enter 4IR (Fourth Industrial Revolution) we prefer to replace some tired old industrial words.
-We observe the following:
+For the sake of decolonising, and as we enter 4IR (Fourth Industrial Revolution) can we replace some tired old industrial words?
+What about:

 + doer